jmcguirl/pfsense-backup-1/README.md

 ## Installation and Setup

 The code in this repo needs to be deployed to a web server.
-Make sure user write permiussion for `/var/` and subfolders are set.
+Make sure user write permissions for `/var/` and subfolders are set.

 The subfolder `/etc/` contains a sample config file called `/etc/config.xml`.
 Settings can be made there, although it is recommended to make a copy called `/etc/config.local.xml` in the same folder and make settings there.